VirusTotal/yara-python/README.rst

 Documentation
 -------------

-You can find more information about how to use yara-python at http://yara.readthedocs.org/en/latest/yarapython.html.
+Find more information about how to use yara-python at http://yara.readthedocs.org/en/latest/yarapython.html.